MicrosoftDocs/windows-ai-docs/docs/windows-ml/convert-model-winmltools.md

 With `help(winmltools.utils.convert_float_to_float16)`, you can find more details about this tool.
 The floating point 16 in WinMLTools currently only complies with [IEEE 754 floating point standard (2008)](https://en.wikipedia.org/wiki/Half-precision_floating-point_format).

-## Weight packing an ONNX model
+## Post-training weight quantization

 WinMLTools also supports the compression of models represented in floating point 32 into 8-bit integer representations.
 This could yield a disk footprint reduction of up to 75% depending on the model.
-This reduction is done via a technique called weight packing, where the model is analyzed and the stored tensor weights are reduced from 32-bit floating point data into 8-bit data.
+This reduction is done via a technique called post-training weight quantization, where the model is analyzed and the stored tensor weights are reduced from 32-bit floating point data into 8-bit data.

 > [!NOTE]
-> Weight packing may result in loss of accuracy in the resulting model.
+> Post-training weight quantization may result in loss of accuracy in the resulting model.
 Make sure you verify the model's accuracy before deploying into your application.

 The following is a complete example that demonstrates how to convert directly from an ONNX binary file.